Peninsula State Park: Sunset Bike Trail

-Sunset Bike Trail is a 5.1 mi paved/gravel trail that snakes through Peninsula's and hardwoods and marshes.
+Sunset Bike Trail is a 5.1 mi paved/gravel trail that snakes through Peninsula's hardwoods and marshes.
 The entire route is 9.5 mi and takes about one hour to bike and three hours to hike.
 Sunset Bike Trail provides a safe and scenic alternative to Shore Road for bikers and hikers.
 Riders are not required to have a Wisconsin State Trail Pass.